-BN - National Medical Support Notice & Badgercare
+Administering National Medical Support Notice & Badgercare

-Badgercare is a Children's Health Insurance Program, which provides coverage to children and families with incomes too high to qualify for Medicaid, but can't afford employer coverage.
+BadgerCare is a Children's Health Insurance Program which provides coverage to children and families with incomes too high to qualify for Medicaid but cannot afford employer coverage.

-- The UW Service Center Benefits Team is considered the Employer and the Benefit Administrator for these processes and will involve the campus if applications are needed.
+- UW Shared Services is considered the Employer and the Benefit Administrator for these processes and will involve the campus if applications are needed.

 InstructionsBoth National Medical Support Notice and BadgerCare processes are handled internally by UW Shared Services.
 The only time an institution needs to be involved is if an application needs to be collected from the employee.

 If you receive requests/documentation for either NMSN or BadgerCare, please forward to UW Shared Services processing.